timescale/docs.timescale.com-content/getting-started/installation-yum.md

 sudo yum install -y timescaledb-2-postgresql-:pg_version:
 ```

+#### Upgrading from TimescaleDB 1.x
+If you are upgrading from TimescaleDB 1.x, the EXTENSION must be updated
+in the database as discussed in [Updating Timescale to 2.0][update-tsdb-2].

 #### Configure your database

 There are a [variety of settings that can be configured][config] for your